 This Christmas, as always, you're hoping to see big smiles appear on the faces of your loved ones when they unwrap your gift.
 One way to achieve that could be to prepare it yourself, from start to finish.
 It may sound daunting, but I can assure you that this takes much less time than a frantic search for the perfect gift.
 It is also less expensive, much better for the planet, and (most importantly) your friends and family will really feel that their gift comes right from the heart thanks to the thought and effort you have put into the adventure.
 This kind of gift is especially nice for paddlers because on a kayak or canoe trip, good food is usually something one really craves.

 So in the last couple of weeks I have been exploring all sorts of recipes in order to come up with original easy-to-make treats that will keep for at least one month.
-For other suggestions, revisit another food column I posted on Paddling.net in 2008 and you'll get even more ideas!
+For other suggestions, revisit another food column I posted some years ago: Homemade Edible Gifts for Paddlers.

 When preparing edible gifts for paddlers you have to think of something a bit special, fancy, something that's unusual but still easy to prepare once at camp.
 Of course, the food must have an exceptionally long shelf life for your recipe to be a success, something that will bring a smile to their faces when they cook and devour your present.
 Desserts and snacks are definitely a nice way to go.
 But a special family recipe that is comforting and easily adaptable for a paddling expedition can be great.